hvihvi/blog/pages/posts/svg.md

 ## Font SVG vs Inline SVG

-Inline SVGs are better for performance and accessibility, avoid font svgs.
+The Font svgs method lacks a11y and should be avoided.
+Inline SVGs get processed on first browser paint.
+If they are heavy and can be displayed after the initial paint, we can use an `img` tag (with `loading="lazy"`).